suha1028/rock-paper-scissors-exercise/README.md

 # rock-paper-scissors-exercise
+You should already have:
+Anaconda 3.7+
+Python 3.7+
+Pip

 Installation:
 To begin, fork this remote repository and then clone/download it o0nto your own desktop.
 Then, please naviagte to command-line/terminal.